MatthewL246/pretendo-docker/README.md

    through your proxy.
    - If you open the Friends List now, you might get a message that "This device's access to online services has been restricted by Nintendo." **Your 3DS is not banned.
-This is expected.** Your 3DS is trying to log into your local Pretendo server using a NEX account that doesn't exist in the server's database.
+This is expected.** The console is trying to log into your local Pretendo server using a NEX account that doesn't exist in the server's database because it already created that NEX account on the official servers.
 6. Start ftpd on your console and run `./scripts/upload-3ds-files.sh` to upload the required files to your console.
 7. **This is the potentially dangerous part that modifies your CTRNAND.** As the official Pretendo docs explain, Nimbus works by setting up a second Friends account using a test environment instead of prod.
-On the first run, it creates this account, and on subsequent runs, it switches to the already-existing one.
+On the first run, it creates this account, and on subsequent runs, it switches to the already-existing test account.
 Unfortunately, you cannot create a third test account, but what you _can_ do is back up the save data for the Friends and account system modules and then reset the test account.
    [Trace](https://github.com/TraceEntertains) (`traceentertains` on Discord) created a modified version of Nimbus that resets the Friends test environment, and I created a GodMode9 script to automate save backups and switching save slots for the system modules.
    > **All credit for the Friends test account reset program** (originally
-   > released on the Pretendo Network Discord server as
+   > released on the Pretendo Network Discord server as `manual_override.3dsx`)
-   > "`manual_override.3dsx`") **goes to Trace.**
+   > **goes to Trace.**
    1. Reboot into GodMode9 and open the scripts menu.
    2. Run the `FriendsSaveSwitcher` script and select "Save new slot".
-Name the slot something descriptive like "pretendo_official".
+Name the slot something descriptive like `pretendo_official`.
    3. Reboot into the Home Menu and open the Homebrew Launcher.
-From there, run the `ResetFriendsTestAccount.3dsx` program.
+From there, run the `ResetFriendsTestAccount.3dsx` app and press A when a white line appears at the top of the screen (the Nimbus GUI was removed).
+   4. Open the Friend List applet.
+You should be "online" and have a new friend code that is different from your friend code on the official servers.
-   4. Reboot into GodMode9 and open the scripts menu again.
+   5. Reboot into GodMode9 and open the scripts menu again.
-   5. Run the `FriendsSaveSwitcher` script and select "Save new slot" again.
+   6. Run the `FriendsSaveSwitcher` script and select "Save new slot" again.
-      Name the slot something descriptive like "local_server".
+      Name the slot something descriptive like `local_server`.
-   6. You now have multiple test Friends accounts saved on your SD card at `sd:/gm9/out/friends_accounts/`.
-You can switch between them by running the `FriendsSaveSwitcher` script, selecting "Load save slot", and following the instructions (it's not very user-friendly yet).
+   7. You now have multiple test Friends accounts saved on your SD card at `sd:/gm9/out/friends_accounts/`.
+You can switch between them by running the `FriendsSaveSwitcher` script, selecting "Load save slot", and following the instructions.
+      - Pay careful attention to the script's instructions.
+Make sure that you first save your current save data to the active save slot when prompted and then load the other save slot.
+For example, when switching from `local_server` to `pretendo_official`: start the script, select `Load save slot`, save the current save data to the `local_server` slot, and then load the `pretendo_official` slot.
-8. Open System Settings using your local server Friends test account and create a new local PNID or sign in to one you created on a Wii U or website.
+8. Open System Settings using your `local_server` Friends test account and create a new PNID or sign in to one you created on your Wii U or website.

 #### Changing which server you are connected to (3DS)